duckdb/duckdb-web/_posts/2022-03-07-aggregate-hashtable.md

 The key observation here is that if two groups have a different hash value, they cannot possibly be the same.
 Because of this property, it is possible to use the hash values to create fully independent partitions of the groups without requiring any communication between threads as long as all the threads use the same partitioning scheme (see Phase 1 in the above diagram).

-After all the local hash tables have been constructed, we  individual partitions to each worker thread and merge the hash tables within that partition together (Phase 2).
+After all the local hash tables have been constructed, we assign individual partitions to each worker thread and merge the hash tables within that partition together (Phase 2).
 Because the partitions were created using the radix partitioning scheme on the hash, all worker threads can independently merge the hash tables within their respective partitions.
 The result is correct because each group goes into a single partition and that partition only.

 One interesting detail is that we never need to build a final (possibly giant) hash table that holds all the groups because the radix group partitioning ensures that each group is localized to a partition.